ralph1786/CryptoDash/README.md

 # CryptoDash

 Application for individuals interested in keeping tracking of the current value of the top crypto currencies on the market.
 It provides and displays historical price of those crypto currencies (last 30 days).
 Information is obtained through the use of two external APIs (nomics API, cryptocompare API).
-In addition this application implemented using GraphQL server built with Express.js
+In addition this application is implemented using a GraphQL server built with Express.js.

 ## Getting Started